Matt Corby: 2018–2021: Rainbow Valley

-In February 2019, Matt released a mini-documentary Behind Rainbow Valley documenting the recording and creative process of the Rainbow Valley album.
-Speaking of the influence of his newborn son Hugh on the creation of the album, Corby states "I wanted to create something that was almost instructional for my little boy...
+In February 2019, Matt released a mini-documentary, Behind Rainbow Valley, documenting the recording and creative process of the Rainbow Valley album.
+Speaking of the influence of his newborn son Hugh on the creation of the album, Corby stated: "I wanted to create something that was almost instructional for my little boy...
 A reference for him of the way I see reality and the simple truths that I've come across.
 The lyrics are simple truths.
 I'm not trying to be too clever or poetic.
-If anything it was, "This is the way I see the world and this is the way I feel about it".
+If anything it was, 'This is the way I see the world and this is the way I feel about it'."

 Corby embarked on the 2019 Rainbow Valley Tour in Europe, the UK, Australia and New Zealand but many dates were cancelled due to the pandemic towards the end of the tour.

 Corby was announced as the replacement for Ziggy Marley after he dropped out at WOMAD 2020, in Adelaide.

 In 2020 Corby released the singles "If I Never Say a Word" and "Vitamin".

 2022–present: Everything's Fine

 In November 2022, Corby released his first single in two years, "Problems".
 In January 2023, Corby announced the release date of his third studio album, Everything's Fine, alongside the release of its second single, "Reelin'".
 Everything's Fine was released on 24 March 2023.

+In February 2025, Corby produced "Call Me When You Get In", a song by Harrison Storm.

 In September 2025, Corby released the single "Long and Short" ahead of his supporting Teddy Swims on his Australian I've Tried Everything but Therapy tour in October 2025.

-Corby's fourth studio album Tragic Magic is scheduled for release in March 2026.
+Corby's fourth studio album Tragic Magic was released on 17 April 2026.